 When it comes to reducing stress, both milk and dark chocolate help.
-Choose whichever you prefer.
-The only thing to remember is that if you choose milk chocolate, reduce your portion size.
+Choose whichever you prefer if you need a pick-me-up.

 Chocolate, as observed by the study, blunts the body’s response to the brain’s signals of stress.
 This reduces the production of the stress hormone, cortisol.5 It also makes the body release mood-lifting endorphins that further counter the effect of cortisol.

 You might think that it is the sugar in chocolate that lifts your mood, but in truth, the cocoa solids present in both dark and milk chocolates exert this relaxing and mood-lifting effect.
 This is why white chocolate, which does not have cocoa solids but a lot of sugar, did not have a significant effect in this study.

 Having said this, we would suggest you don’t depend on chocolate alone to reduce stress – when you’re in stress, it’s very easy to binge.
 Let it be one among the many things you can do to lower stress.